FAQ

 ## General

 The Obol Stack is a local Kubernetes-based environment for running AI agents alongside blockchain infrastructure.
-It uses k3d (Kubernetes in Docker) to provide a lightweight cluster where you can deploy an AI agent (OpenClaw), Ethereum nodes, Layer 2 networks, and other applications.
+It uses k3d (Kubernetes in Docker) to provide a lightweight cluster where you can deploy a default AI agent (Hermes), Ethereum nodes, Layer 2 networks, payment-gated services, and other applications.

 ### What operating systems are supported?